I invested money through robo-advisors - and was disappointed - Breaking Latest News

 And quite honestly – this is where the disillusionment comes.
 Because you really don’t need AI for that.
 My portfolio now consists largely of an MSCI World and an MSCI Emerging Markets.
 The popular hits of the financial sector, so to speak.
 There are also a few classic state and Corporate Bond ETFs.
 Okay, I really didn’t need AI for that.

-And even anyone who takes a whole day and deals with the matter will quickly come across a similar investment strategy: 70 percent should be invested in stocks worldwide, 30 percent in bonds with good credit ratings, preferably Europe.
+And even anyone who only takes a whole day to deal with the matter will quickly come across a similar investment strategy: 70 percent should be invested in stocks worldwide, 30 percent in bonds with good credit ratings, preferably Europe.

 I invest my first 50 euros, which I set up as a monthly savings plan – and wait and see what happens.